Standard monomials and invariant theory for arc spaces III: special linear group: Standard monomials

 By definition, the standard monomial $E^L_{1}E^L_{2}\cdots E^L_{m}E^R_1\cdots E^R_n E_1\cdots E_{k-m-n}\in \cS\cM(\cE_h^+)$ corresponding to the standard monomial $J_1J_2\cdots J_k\in \cS\cM(\cJ_h^+)$ is unique and $E^L_1$ (if $m=0$, left part of $E_1$) has the form $((u_{h'}, k),(u_{h'-1},0),\dots,(u_1,0)|$ and $E^R_1$ (if $n=0$, the right part of $E_1$) has the form $|(v_1,0),\dots,(v_{h'-1},0),(v_{h'},l))$ (if $n=0$, $l=0$) with $u_i<u_{i+1}$ and $v_i<v_{i+1}$.
 So the map

 is a bijection.

-The following lemma will be proved later in Section \ref{sec:base}. \begin{lemma} If $J = J_1\cdots J_b\in\cM(\cJ_h^+)$, is not standard, $J$ can be written as a linear combination of $\cM(\cJ_h^+)$ preceding $J_1\cdots J_{b-1}$ with integer coefficients. \end{lemma} Since $\R_h^+$ is generated by $\cJ_h^+$, by the above lemma, we immediately have \begin{lemma} Any element of $\R^+_h$ can be written as a linear combination of standard ordered products of elements of $\cJ^+_h$ with integer coefficients. \end{lemma} \begin{proof} If the lemma is not true, there must be a smallest element $J\in \cM(\cJ_h^+)$, which cannot be written as a linear combination of elements of $\cS\cM(\cJ_h^+)$ with integer coefficients.
+The following lemma will be proved later in Section \ref{sec:base}. \begin{lemma} If $J = J_1\cdots J_b\in\cM(\cJ_h^+)$, is not standard, $J$ can be written as a linear combination of $\cM(\cJ_h^+)$ preceding $J_1\cdots J_{b-1}$ with integer coefficients. \end{lemma} Since $\R_h^+$ is generated by $\cJ_h^+$, by the above lemma and a standard procedure (for example, proof of theorem 4.3.3.1 in \cite{LR}), we immediately have \begin{lemma} Any element of $\R^+_h$ can be written as a linear combination of standard ordered products of elements of $\cJ^+_h$ with integer coefficients. \end{lemma} \begin{proof} If the lemma is not true, there must be a smallest element $J\in \cM(\cJ_h^+)$, which cannot be written as a linear combination of elements of $\cS\cM(\cJ_h^+)$ with integer coefficients.
 So $J$ is not standard.
 By Lemma \ref{lem:base20}, $J=\sum_{\alpha}\pm J_{\alpha}$ with $J_{\alpha}\in \cM(\cJ_h^+)$ and $J_{\alpha}\prec J$.
 By assumption, $J_{\alpha}$ can be written as a linear combination of elements of $\cS\cM(\cJ_h^+)$ with integer coefficients.
 Thus $J$ can be written as a linear combination of elements of $\cS\cM(\cJ_h^+)$ with integer coefficients, which is a contradiction. \end{proof}